jianyuh/jianyuh.github.io/_posts/2025-05-05-Llama-Nemotron.md

 The world of large language models (LLMs) is constantly evolving, with models becoming increasingly capable of complex tasks.
 A significant recent advancement has been the introduction of "reasoning models," which can engage in deep thinking processes like chain-of-thought, self-verification, and reflection to solve challenging problems.
 However, achieving state-of-the-art reasoning often comes with a cost: these models can be computationally expensive and slow to run during inference.

-NVIDIA has recently introduced the Llama-Nemotron series of models, an open family of heterogeneous reasoning models designed to deliver exceptional reasoning capabilities while prioritizing inference efficiency.
+This paper has recently introduced the Llama-Nemotron series of models, an open family of heterogeneous reasoning models designed to deliver exceptional reasoning capabilities while prioritizing inference efficiency.
 This family includes three sizes: Nano (8B), Super (49B), and Ultra (253B).
 A key feature is their open license for enterprise use, contributing significantly to the open-source community.

 ## Why Reasoning and Efficiency Together?